SEMOSS/documentation/docusaurus/docs/How To/App Creation Guides/React App Quickstart Guide.md

 ![Upload App Assets Modal](../../../static/img/AppUseCaseImages/asset_upload_dialog.png)

 6. Ta-da!
-You have successfully uploaded your code app to the CFG AI Server!
+You have successfully uploaded your code app to the SEMOSS Server!

 ## Updating your App In CFG